fogesque/kvantized/gitflow/gitflow.md

 1.  **Respond to Feedback:** Be responsive to comments and suggestions from reviewers.
 Engage in constructive discussions.
 2.  **Make Changes:** Make necessary changes on your branch, commit them, and push them.
 The PR will automatically update.
 3.  **Address All Comments:** Ensure all comments are addressed or clarified before the PR is merged.
-4.  **Approve and Merge:** Once the PR has received the required approvals and all checks (CI/CD) pass, the reviewer will merge the PR.
+4.  **Approve and Merge:** Once the PR has received the required approvals and all checks (CI/CD) pass, the reviewer (or an authorized team lead) will merge the PR.

 ---